Annual Trends in Local Search Ranking Factors Analyzed

 On-page signals and link signals are still critical for localized organic rankings, but Google My Business signals and reviews signals are clearly on the up for the local pack.
 Those are my key takeaways, but I’d love to hear what you folks think about these trends in the comments below.

 Thanks again to Darren Shaw for putting this gargantuan study together, to Moz for publishing, and to the survey respondents for providing their expert opinions.
-I’ll be interested to see how much has changed come next December!
+I’ll be interested to see how much has changed when the report refreshes!